DogToken/docs/src/api/subgraphs/exchange/entities/README.md

 ### User

-A user entity is created for any unknown address that provides liquidity to a pool on MistSwap.
+A user entity is created for any unknown address that provides liquidity to a pool on DogSwap.
 It can be used to track active liquidity positions and all-time value in USD of swaps performed by the user.

 | Field | Type | Description |
 | :--- | :--- | :--- |